bydariogamer/py101forpygamers/source/gettingstarted/installation.rst

 deals installing, configuring and using PyCharm with Pygame later.

-As a beginner, however, using IDEs are probably less suitable, here are few recommendations that are equaly powerful but lot simpler.
+As a beginner, however, using IDEs are probably less suitable, here are few recommendations that are equally powerful but lot simpler.

 .. note::
     From author: